-So in this article, you'll receive answers to the most frequently asked questions, including how RankBrain actually works, how it changed SEO, and how to optimize for it.
+So in this article, you'll receive answers to the most frequently asked questions, including how RankBrain algorithm works, how it changed SEO, and how to optimize for it.

 Just before we get down to RankBrain itself, let me tell you a quick backstory about what it emerged from.
 I'm sure you can remember that the 10-years-ago Internet was a big old mess — spammy sites used to rule rankings, website owners used to buy links, and SEO was really far from being called a fair game.

 But in 2011, everything changed forever as Google realized that quality and relevant results should come first.
-So the search engine started a white-hat SEO revolution by penalizing and down-ranking untrustworthy sites with its Panda (2011) and Penguin (2012) updates.
-Right after more or less quality sites started ranking on the top positions, Google set a course for improving relevance.
+So the search engine started a white-hat SEO revolution by penalizing and down-ranking untrustworthy sites with Panda algorithm and Penguin algorithm updates (in 2011 and 2012 respectively).
+Right after quality sites started ranking on the top positions, more or less so, Google set a course for improving relevance.

 RankBrain is Google's name for a machine-learning system that is used to process unfamiliar and unique queries and relate them to already existing searches, providing users with more relevant search results.

-Although the algorithm went live in April 2015, it was first publicly mentioned in an interview with Greg Corrado, a senior research scientist at Google, to Bloomberg in October 2015.
+Although the RankBrain update rolled out in April 2015, it was first publicly mentioned in an interview with Greg Corrado, a senior research scientist at Google, to Bloomberg in October the same year.